-Workers’ Compensation in Victoria
+Workers’ compensation in Victoria

-Discrimination and Equal Opportunity
+Discrimination and equal opportunity

-National laws on discrimination apply to most Victorian employees, however the state also has its own anti-discrimination and equal opportunity laws which will apply to Victorian employees (except Commonwealth employees).
-The Equal Opportunity Act 2010 (Vic) protects employees from being discriminated on the basis of certain attributes and activities including age, sex, gender identity, marital status, parental status, sexual orientation, political beliefs, employment activity and physical or mental impairment.
+National laws on discrimination apply to most Victorian employees, however the state also has its own anti-discrimination and equal opportunity laws which apply to all Victorian employees (except Commonwealth employees).
+The Victorian Equal Opportunity Act 2010 protects employees from being discriminated against on the basis of certain attributes and activities including age, sex, gender identity, marital status, parental status, sexual orientation, political beliefs, employment activity and physical or mental impairment.

 If you are an employee and believe you have been unlawfully discriminated against in Victoria, you can make a complaint to the Victorian Equal Opportunity and Human Rights Commission, lodge an application to the Victorian Civil and Administrative Tribunal, or make a discrimination claim in court.